Auxeno/diamond-ppo/readme.md

 ---

-Diamond PPO aims to be a clean and minimal implementation of Proximal Policy Optimisation (PPO), written in PyTorch.
+Diamond PPO aims to be a clean and minimal implementation of Proximal Policy Optimisation written in PyTorch.

 It is designed for Gymnasium environments and is compatible with custom user-defined neural networks.